 Sony RX100 III versus Canon M3

 The Sony Cyber-shot DSC-RX100 III and the Canon EOS M3 are two digital cameras that were revealed to the public, respectively, in May 2014 and February 2015.
 The RX100 III is a fixed lens compact, while the M3 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (RX100 III) and an APS-C sensor.
+The cameras are based on an one-inch (RX100 III) and an APS-C (M3) sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Sony RX100 III and the Canon M3 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 III – represents the basis for the calculations across all the size and weight measures).